sathishkumar-manogaran/FamilyGraph/README.md

 - Relation level of a connection represents the difference of levels above or below the persons.
 It also helps in representing relations like GREAT GREAT GRANDPARENT or GREAT GRANDCHILD.

-- The system is Loosly coupled, with componenets dependeding on their interfaces rather than concrete implementations .
+- The system is Loosely coupled, with components depending on their interfaces rather than concrete implementations .
 Components can be replaced and extended easily.
+- Most of the methods are Polymorphic, written for various use-cases.
 - Template pattern followed for Relations, so that every relations implements a stipulated template of methods.
 - Graph stores only generic relations and they are converted back to specific relations based on gender.
 - Chain of Responsibilities pattern used for Validation.
 Connections have to go through a series of validations like